-- a) Students must submit a \$100 enrollment deposit. - b) After deposit has been received, the university will issue an I-20 form to the student, so that he/she may apply for a student visa. - c) It is Marian University policy that all international students have appropriate medical health insurance and evacuation/repatriation coverage.
-F-1 students are required to have medical health insurance and evacuation/repatriation coverage each semester they are enrolled (part or full time) and while in the United States, e.g., summer term.
-Marian University partners with LewerMark Student Insurance to provide insurance coverage to international students.
+- a) Students must submit a \$100 enrollment deposit. - b) After deposit has been received, the university will issue an I-20 or DS-2019 form to the student, so that he/she may apply for a student visa. - c) It is Marian University policy that all international students have appropriate medical health insurance and evacuation/repatriation coverage.
+F-1 and J-1 students are required to maintain this coverage for each semester, including summer, that they are present in the U.S. Marian University partners with LewerMark Student Insurance to provide insurance coverage to international students.
 All international students MUST have health insurance through LewerMark Student Insurance or have an approved waiver confirming alternative coverage that meets certain requirements.
 Student accounts will be billed before the beginning of each semester through the Business Office.
-Students can use their payment plans to pay the health insurance fee - d) If transferring from a university from within the United States, students must submit a completed immigration transfer-in form as proof of status.
+Students can use their payment plans to pay the health insurance fee. - d) If transferring from a university from within the United States, students must submit a completed Transfer-In Form as proof of current immigration status as well as a formal request that the student's SEVIS record be transferred to MU. as proof of status.
 Once the form is reviewed and accepted by the Office of Admission, the SEVIS record can be accepted by MU.